-The desired service is described by a finite automaton, noted SS, which specifies the sequences of service primitives (SP) we would like to observe at the different service access points (SAP).
-To each SAP corresponds one protocol entity (PE) and we will not distinguish a PE and the corresponding SAP.
-Transitions of SS are defined by three parameters (fig.1) which are :
+A service desired by the user is described by a FSM, noted SS, which specifies the sequences of service primitives (SP) we would like to observe at the different service access points (SAPs).
+To each SAP corresponds one protocol entity (PE) and we will not make a distinction between a PE and its corresponding SAP.
+Transitions of SS are defined by three parameters (fig.1) which are:

-- the service primitive E executed by the transition - a number a identifying the entity or the SAP where the service primitive E is executed.
-This entity is noted PE_a - a number p identifying the transition, which is then noted $T_p=(E,a)$ corresponding to the outgoing and ingoing transitions.
-Example : on figure 1 in(2) = ${SAP_1}$,
+- the service primitive E executed by the transition, - a number a identifying the entity or the SAP where the service primitive E is executed.
+This entity is noted PE_a , and - a number p identifying the transition, which is noted $T_p=(E,a)$.